FAQ

 _MG_0120_1_2

-Who is eligible to live at Samaritan House?
+Who is eligible to live at Samaritan House and how long can they stay?

-We serve families with dependent children experiencing homelessness.
-Adults without children are not eligible for our housing program.
+We are not a homeless shelter & adults without children are not eligible for our housing program.

 How much does it cost?

-For the first four months of residency, clients do not pay fees to Samaritan House for living expenses.
-The final stage of the program is a legal lease agreement, under which residents pay 30% of their adjusted monthly income as rent.
+For the first 30 days of residency, residents do not require financial obligation.
+Residents do not pay the Samaritan House for living expenses.
+The following 3 months residents enter into a savings phase of the program, in that time they pay $300 into their deposit.
+The final stage of the program is a legal lease agreement, under which residents pay 30% of their adjusted total monthly income as rent.

 Do parents need to be married to live at Samaritan House?